Bill Demong: 2010 Winter Olympics

 Demong skied the final lap for the United States team consisting of Johnny Spillane, Todd Lodwick and Brett Camerota in the team large hill/4x5 km, winning the silver medal.

 In the 10 km individual large hill, Demong won gold.
 Demong is the first American to win an Olympic gold medal in a nordic event.

 After the medal ceremony held later that evening for the 10 km individual large hill event, Demong proposed to his girlfriend, Katie Koczynski, in front of teammates and coaches at the team headquarters near Vancouver.
 Koczynski said yes.
 Also on that same day, Demong found out he was named the flagbearer for the American team at the closing ceremony of the 2010 Winter Olympics on February 28.
 It was Demong's teammate, Spillane, who gave Demong the courage to propose to his future wife.
 Demong and his fiancée discussed how this happened on NBC's Today show the following morning.
 On July 11, 2010, Demong married Koczynski in Lake Placid, New York.

 Personal life

 Demong learned to jump through the New York Ski Educational Foundation (NYSEF).
-He attended the National Sports Academy National Sports Academy (Lake Placid, New York) during high school, and competed in the Nagano Olympics during his senior year.
+He attended the National Sports Academy during high school, and competed in the Nagano Olympics during his senior year.

 In 2009, Demong began appearing in Alka-Seltzer Plus television commercials as part of the medication's sponsorship of the U.S. Ski Team.

 His mother is a Korean-American retired chorus teacher from Saranac Lake High School.